jcbjhnsn/Presentations/Disbelief-Discourse/Philosophy of Science/notes/videos.md

 https://www.youtube.com/watch?v=I-d7dbo-xag

-Explaination of the natural world
+The best-known and most effective predictive-model-generating tool of the natural world

 What are the limits of Science?
 What cannot be answered by science